genterist/openMRS-Security/3-Analysis/3-Fuzz-1-LoginPage-Injection.md

 ![](https://github.com/genterist/openMRS-Security/blob/master/3-Analysis/images/fuzz-InjectionResults.png)

 ### * Expected results
-OpenMRS should redirect invalid logins back to the login page.
++ OpenMRS should redirect invalid logins back to the login page.
++ System has to be able to fail securely.

 ### * Post-condition
 OpenMRS should still be operating normally